astrid-project/cb-manager/tutorial/exec-env-type.md

 ## Read

-To get the list of execution environment:
+To get the list of execution environment types:

 **GET** /_type_/_exec-env_